 Since Robinhood paved the way for $0 commissions, you might wish to look for a brokerage firm that provides free trading.
 Even while it’s difficult to match Robinhood’s free trades, you can buy and sell stocks, ETFs, and bonds at a number of brokerages at affordable rates.
 You can also invest in mutual funds or index funds at some brokerages without paying a fee.

 If you wish to buy stocks for long-term holding, opening a regular or Roth IRA rather than a taxable brokerage account (such as those offered by Robinhood) will help you lower your tax liability.

-The fact that Robinhood’s mobile app makes investing fun is one of the reasons why it dominates the market for ease of use.
+Robinhood is regarded in the market as one of the platforms that provides a user-friendly mobile application for trading.
 Before choosing a brokerage firm, make sure you’re familiar with the layout of the app and online trading platform by watching a few YouTube lessons that explain how to use it.

 We hope that this list of Robinhood alternatives proved useful to you while you made your choice.
 Keep in mind that no two brokerages will be precisely the same, so choose one that provides the services you require, including the kinds of investments you wish to include in your portfolio.